 Unless an objection is filed and sustained, or the Court sua sponte determines otherwise, the following debtor’s attorney’s fees will be presumed reasonable and may be allowed as an administrative expense in a chapter 13 case:

-a fee of up to $2,500 for a simple chapter 13 case (e.g., where the plan pays only unsecured claims and attorney’s fees),
+a fee of up to $2,500 for a simple chapter 13 case (e.g., where the plan pays only unsecured claims and attorney’s fees);

-a fee of up to $3,500 for a chapter 13 case where ongoing monthly mortgage payments are paid directly (i.e., outside the plan) as follows: up to $2,700 for pre-confirmation services, plus up to $800 for post-confirmation services, and
+a fee of up to $3,500 for a chapter 13 case in which the debtor pays directly any ongoing monthly mortgage payments (sometimes referred to as “outside the plan”) as follows: up to $2,700 for pre-confirmation services, plus up to $800 for post-confirmation services; and

-a fee of up to $4,300 for a chapter 13 case where ongoing monthly mortgage payments are paid through the plan (i.e., as Conduit Mortgage Payments, see Vt.
+a fee of up to $4,300 for a chapter 13 case in which the trustee makes the ongoing monthly mortgage payments through the plan (known as a “Conduit Mortgage Payments” case, see Vt.
 LBR 3015-6), as follows: up to $3,700 for pre-confirmation services, plus up to $600 for post-confirmation services.

 Payment of Debtor’s Attorney’s Fees in Chapter 13 Case.

-Attorney’s fees set forth in the Fed.
-R. Bank.
-P. 2016(b) disclosure statement that are not paid in full prior to the filing of the case must be paid through the debtor’s plan and may be paid ahead of other creditors if that treatment is both set forth in the plan and approved by the Court.
-Any attorney’s fees incurred after the initial Fed.
-R. Bank.
-P. 2016(b) statement is filed (1) must be disclosed promptly in an amended Fed.
-R. Bank.
-P. 2016(b) statement, (2) may be charged to the debtor only after the Court approves them, and (3) must also be paid through the plan.
+Attorney’s fees set forth in the Bankruptcy Rule 2016(b) disclosure statement that are not paid in full prior to the filing of the case must be paid through the debtor’s plan and may be paid ahead of other creditors if that treatment is both set forth in the plan and approved by the Court.
+Any attorney’s fees incurred after the initial Bankruptcy Rule 2016(b) statement is filed (1) must be disclosed promptly in an amended Bankruptcy Rule 2016(b) statement, (2) may be charged to the debtor only after the Court approves them, and (3) must also be paid through the plan.

 Applications for Fees in Excess of the Presumed Reasonable Fee.

-If a debtor’s attorney seeks a fee higher than the presumed reasonable fee in a chapter 13 case, both the plan and the attorney’s Fed.
-R. Bank.
-P. 2016(b) statement must set forth the reason the higher fee is warranted in the case, and the attorney must be prepared to file a fee application.
-Attorneys must maintain time records and be prepared to demonstrate the reasonableness of all fees charged to debtors regardless of whether the amount charged is below, at, or above the presumed reasonable fee set forth in this Rule.
+If a debtor’s attorney seeks a fee higher than the presumed reasonable fee in a chapter 13 case, both the plan and the attorney’s Bankruptcy Rule 2016(b) statement must include an explanation of why the higher fee is warranted in the case, and the attorney must be prepared to file a fee application for the higher amount of fees.
+Attorneys must maintain time records and be prepared to demonstrate the reasonableness of all fees they charge debtors regardless of whether the amount charged is below, at, or above the presumed reasonable fee set forth in this Rule.

 Presumed Reasonable Fees for Certain Motions.

 For certain routine motions, there is a rebuttable presumption that a fee is reasonable if it does not exceed the amounts specified below.
-An attorney may request fees as part of a motion or application, without separate fee application, where the fees do not exceed the presumed reasonable fee for that motion or application.
+An attorney may request fees as part of a motion or application, without a separate fee application, if the fees do not exceed the presumed reasonable fee for that motion or application.

 Motions to Modify a Confirmed Plan and Confirmation Order.
 The presumed reasonable fee for a motion to modify a confirmed plan and confirmation order is a fee of up to $700.